morsecodemedia/blog.morsecodemedia.com/content/articles/responsive-web-design-why-is-it-important-for-your-website.md

 title: "Responsive Web Design: Why Is It Important for Your Website"
 createdAt: 2013-01-24T09:38:06-04:00
 tags:
-  - Responsive Web Design
+  - responsive web design
-  - SEO
+  - seo
 draft: false
 ---